IbrahimUsmani118/Signal-iOS/README.md

 Have something you want to say about Signal Foundation projects or want to be part of the conversation?
 Get involved in the [community forum](https://community.signalusers.org).

 ## How to run application

-# type the following step by step in your terminal
+Type the following step by step in your terminal:
 1. cd Signal-iOS
 2. pod install
 3. open Signal.xcworkspace